 The slimmest TV tech (2.57mm)

 Only found in three screen sizes: 55, 65 & 77-inch

 Muted brightness (1,000nits)

 Almost as flat as wallpaper, organic light-emitting diode (OLED) is a breakthrough moment for TVs.
 Critically, it emits its own light, so the huge backlight used by most TVs isn’t there.
-As well as being slim, in an OLED display each pixel self-illuminates, so you can control images at pixel level.
+As well as being slim, in an OLED display each pixel self-illuminates, so you can control images at an individual pixel level.

 In an OLED panel, organic films are placed between semiconductors, then supplied with an electrical current, which effectively means that each and every pixel can be switched on and off individually.
 This process simultaneously uses less power to create more brightness, and makes total black possible.